surajK610/KaiserInnovationInternship/README.md

 2019 Summer Internship Code

-In collaboration with Ryan Apfel under the mentorship of Dr. Drew Clausen and Dr. Mose Wintner
+In collaboration with Ryan Apfel

+Under the mentorship of Dr. Drew Clausen and Dr. Mose Wintner